rickbsgu/rickb-recipes/recipes/french/3-pepper-quiche.md

 2. Cut strips in half
 3. Place in large skillet with butter on low heat.
 DON'T LET THEM BROWN!!
 4. Stir occasionally.
 5. Cut out the white parts of the leeks - that's what you want.
-Trim the bottom off, as well.
+Trim the bottom off, and strip off the outer layer, as well.
 6. Cut leek whites in half, longitudinally.
 7. Slice the halves into 1/8" slices, across the width.
 8. Place the leeks in the seive and rinse throughly, stirring with your fingers to separate the layers.